-A result of a cross between a hybrid tea rose and a floribunda rose, grandiflora-type roses were born of necessity, as the new cross didn’t fit in either of the parent categories.
+A result of a cross between hybrid tea and floribunda roses, grandiflora-type roses were born of necessity, because the resulting plants didn’t fit in either of the parent categories.
 Featuring habits of both parents, grandifloras are known for their showy, high-centered blooms similar to their hybrid tea parentage, as well as their taller plant height.
-From their floribunda parent, grandiflora roses sport multiple blooms per stem, unlike gthe hybrid tea rose.
+From their floribunda parent, grandiflora roses sport multiple blooms per stem, unlike hybrid tea roses.
 The pioneer of this group of roses was the beautiful ‘Queen Elizabeth’ in 1955.

-Grandiflora roses add a pop of color (in almost any color possible!) to the garden along with their lovely scented blooms.
-Because of their tall and fairly sparse plant habit, grandiflora roses fit in well among other perennials and shrubs.
+Grandiflora roses add a splash of color (in a wide variety of hues) to the garden along with their lovely scent.
+Because of their tall and fairly sparse growth habit, grandiflora roses fit in well among other perennials and shrubs.
 Position them so you can enjoy their fragrance throughout the day and into the evening.

 Grandiflora Rose Care Must-Knows

 Like all other rose types, grandiflora roses need full sun.
-With anything less, you increase the probability of numerous problems, such as poor-quality blooms, greater likelihood of plants flopping, and overall weak, sparse plants.
-Foliar diseases are the biggest problem of many roses, and grandifloras are very susceptible.
-One of the biggest concerns is black spot, a fungal disease that causes black spots on the foliage.
-In many climates black spot is almost inevitable for rosebushes.
-The best thing to do is to be proactive and plant in full sun, prune properly for good airflow, and avoid wetting the foliage when possible.
+With anything less, you increase the probability of numerous problems, such as fewer blooms, more stems flopping over, and overall weak, sparse plants.
+Foliar diseases are the biggest problem for many roses, and grandifloras are very susceptible to all the most common ones that plague roses.
+One of the worst is black spot, a fungal disease that causes dark spots on the foliage.
+In many climates, black spot is almost inevitable for rosebushes.
+The best thing to do is to be proactive and plant in full sun, prune properly for good air flow, and avoid getting the foliage wet when possible.
 Mildews are also troublesome, including powdery and downy varieties.
 Control these as you would black spot.